Showing Collections: 271 - 300 of 3584

 Overview Contains a DVD, printed transcripts, and a CD of transcript files.
 Belle Kaminer was born in New York to immigrants Charlie and Anna Kleinberg.
 She describes her life growing up in a railroad flat on Forsythe Street, her later move to the Bronx, and the early years of her marriage to Ikey Kaminer.

-Overview This collection contains the records of Ben Gailing (1898-1999), a Yiddish theater actor and radio host in New York and Boston.
-There are two Yiddish playscripts, "Yo a Mame, Nit a Mame" by Ben Gailing, and "Oy iz dos a Yingel" by Hershel Glick; Gailing’s book, Git a Shmeykhl; Yiddish sheet music; Yiddish theater programs; and photographs of Ben and Frieda Gailing and other actors and actresses from the Yiddish theater.
+Overview This collection contains the records of Ben Gailing (1898-1999), a New York and Boston-based Yiddish theater actor and radio host.
+Collection includes two Yiddish playscripts, "Yo a Mame, Nit a Mame" by Ben Gailing, and "Oy iz dos a Yingel" by Hershel Glick; Gailing’s book, Git a Shmeykhl; Yiddish sheet music; Yiddish theater programs; and photographs of Ben and Frieda Gailing and other actors and actresses from the Yiddish theater.

 Dates: undated, 1924-1975